swojtyczka/Weather/README.md

-# Weather app
+# Weather

-> Yes, I was bored.
+I created this simple app when I was bored during summer break.

-Simple weather app created using electron.
+This project uses Electron and [weatherapi](https://www.weatherapi.com/).

-I'm using the free [weatherapi](https://www.weatherapi.com/) for this project.
+All it stores is an array of places in `/data/settings.json`.
+There is no verification so some names may simply not work beacuse the API doesn't recognize them.